 And by personally designing each trip, we will do more than provide you with a unique experience, we will also equip you with the tools to build on what you’ve seen and learned in order to help you become a better storyteller and a better educator.

 The best part?
 The proceeds from every trip go directly toward helping high school students foster a deeper appreciation and understanding of nature.

 Join us for a one-of-a-kind, fun and private excursion with two of Canada’s leading storytellers into the heart of Canada’s Rocky Mountains.
-Intimate and tailored field trips are built around your experience, interests and schedule and will provide you with an unparalleled opportunity to observe and document elusive wildlife making a living in one of the most specular landscapes in the world.
+Intimate and tailored field trips are built around your interests and time, and will provide you with an unparalleled opportunity to learn about, observe and document elusive wildlife making a living in one of the most specular landscapes in the world.
 Our goal?
-Leave you with lasting memories and impactful images that can inform inspiring stories to motivate your social network to better appreciate and understand the importance of nature in our world.
+Leave you with a deeper understanding of Rocky Mountain wildlife in order to help you tell better stories to motivate your social network to appreciate and understand the importance of nature in our world.

 Are you a teacher?
 Receive a 25% discount!